Logo

 Experimental Publication

 How many times can society use plastic to create something novel for temporary utility and truly further progressivism?
-In the end we are simply producing more “stuff”.
-As a society, we seem to never produce enough material to satisfy our needs for consumption.
+In the end, society is simply producing more “stuff.”
+Vivian-Rose Acuff observes that, as a society, we seem to never produce enough material to satisfy our needs for consumption.
 Even though the materials we often use are non-biodegradable, we disregard their longevity if we are not interested in consuming them.
-This publication is a physical representation of the next 20-500 years, where there is no subject to attract, but what remains in the collection of material that we choose to ignore on a micro and macro scale.
+This publication serves as a physical representation of the next 20-500 years, where there is no subject to attract, but rather what remains in the collection of material that society chooses to ignore on both a micro and macro scale.

 8.5in x 11in